The Greater Good: Digital Transformation for Non-Profits

 While a new website and improving the running of customer-facing campaigns might be a focus for many charities, others might have a fundamental need to modernise their entire operation – or take a fledgling idea and make it a reality using modern digital means.

-That was certainly the case in the following two projects, both of which are great examples of how non-profits are digitally transforming to deliver their services:
+That was certainly the case in the following projects, all of which are great examples of how non-profits are digitally transforming to deliver their services:

 Scottish Huntington’s Association

 When the Scottish Huntington’s Association realised its old, spreadsheet-based manual processes were causing more errors and creating more work than was manageable in the long-term, they decided that they needed to switch to a digital solution.
 However, the prospect of building such a system wasn’t easy – especially given that the charity’s myriad services were spread across 12 different areas north of the Scottish/English border.

 The ensuing project was a great example of how digital transformation can completely change a non-profit’s fortunes – and fast!
 We turned around our first prototype in just six weeks, and the organisation felt the benefits almost immediately after the full launch took place.
 The health case management system we devised allowed the charity to track numbers of people affected by Huntington’s disease in their catchment area in real-time, and offered massive efficiency savings on report generation optimising it from over a month’s lead time, to literally a few minutes.